delve-team/delve/paper/paper.md

 ## Eigendecomposition of the feature covariance matrix

+Saturation is a measure of the rank of the layer feature eigenspace introduced by [@Shenk:Thesis:2018] and extended for ... by [@feature-space].
-Covariance matrix of features is computed as described in [@feature-space]...
+Covariance matrix of features is computed online as described in [@feature-space]...

 $$Q(Z_l, Z_l) = \frac{\sum^{B}_{b=0}A_{l,b}^T A_{l,b}}{n} -(\bar{A}_l \bigotimes \bar{A}_l)$$